dhanasekaran26/hello-world/README.md

 programme to say hello

-Hi! it's a sample git hub repository.
+Hi! it's a sample github repository.